Tomas Osmeña

-Tomas dela Rama Osmeña ([toˈmɐs ʔɔsˈmɛɲa]; born July 26, 1948), known as Tommy Osmeña, is a Filipino politician who served as the Mayor of Cebu City thrice: first from 1987 to 1995, again from 2001 to 2010, and lastly from 2016 to 2019.
-He also served as Congressman representing the second district of Cebu City from 2010 to 2013.
-He is a grandson of former Philippine President Sergio Osmeña.
+Tomas "Tommy" de la Rama Osmeña ([toˈmɐs ʔɔsˈmɛɲa]; born July 26, 1948) is a Filipino politician serving as the 21st Vice Mayor of Cebu City since 2025.
+He previously served as Cebu City's 24th mayor thrice: 1987 to 1995, 2001 to 2010, and 2016 to 2019.
+He also served as Congressman representing the 2nd district of Cebu City from 2010 to 2013.
+He is a grandson of former Philippine president Sergio Osmeña.

 He is also considered as the founder of Bando Osmeña – Pundok Kauswagan, a local political group run by the Osmeña family of Cebu.

 Early life and education

 Osmeña is the son of Senator Sergio Osmeña, Jr. and Lourdes de la Rama-Osmeña of Negros Occidental.
 He is the fourth among five siblings, namely former Senator Sergio III, Maria Victoria, Esteban and Georgia.
 His father, the son of former Philippine President Sergio Osmeña, was a politician from Cebu having served as Governor of Cebu, Mayor of Cebu City and Senator while his mother was the daughter of former Senator Esteban dela Rama, founder of the Dela Rama Steamship Company, the country's largest shipping firm in the 1950s.

 He grew up in Metro Manila where he got to study in La Salle Green Hills until first year high school in which he failed his Tagalog and Catechism classes.
 "I couldn’t stand those two things," he said in an interview and eventually transferred to Sacred Heart School for Boys in Cebu.

 Among his siblings, he was the only one to finish secondary school in the Philippines after declining the offer to study in the United States.
 He finished Bachelor of Science in Agricultural Economics from Xavier University - Ateneo de Cagayan in Cagayan de Oro and went on for further graduate studies in Finance, Management and International Trade at the University of California, Los Angeles.

 During his father's campaign for President in the 1969 elections, he would be mingling with the crowd and trade stories with anyone in the sorties according to his sister Maria Victoria "Minnie" Osmeña.
 Years later in 1972, his family had to leave Cebu after martial law was declared by Philippine President Ferdinand Marcos, who also defeated his father in 1969.
 He stayed in exile in the United States for 15 years.